aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-images-to-dxf/_index.md

 ---
-title: Convert Image to DXF - Export Images to DXF Format Using Aspose.CAD for Java
-linktitle: Export Images to DXF Format Using Java
-second_title: Aspose.CAD Java API
+date: 2026-08-29
 description: Learn how to convert image to dxf and export images to dxf using Aspose.CAD for Java.
 Step‑by‑step guide, FAQs and best practices.
+images:
+- /java/additional-features/export-images-to-dxf/og-image.png
+keywords:
+- convert image to dxf
+- convert raster to dxf
+- java convert image cad
+- export images to dxf
+lastmod: 2026-08-29
+linktitle: Export images to dxf format using Java
+og_description: Convert image to dxf with Aspose.CAD for Java.
+This guide shows step‑by‑step conversion, batch processing, and customization of DXF files.
+og_image_alt: Developer guide showing Java code to convert images to DXF using Aspose.CAD
+og_title: Convert image to dxf – Export images to DXF format using Aspose.CAD for Java
+schemas:
+- author: Aspose
+  dateModified: '2026-08-29'
+  description: Learn how to convert image to dxf and export images to dxf using Aspose.CAD
+    for Java.
+Step‑by‑step guide, FAQs and best practices.
+  headline: Convert image to dxf - Export images to dxf format using Aspose.CAD for
+    Java
+  type: TechArticle
+- description: Learn how to convert image to dxf and export images to dxf using Aspose.CAD for Java.
+Step‑by‑step guide, FAQs and best practices.
+  name: Convert image to dxf - Export images to dxf format using Aspose.CAD for Java
+  steps:
+  - name: set a new font per document
+    text: The first step shows how to change the primary font for every style in a DXF file.
+This is useful when the original font isn’t available on the target machine.
+  - name: hide all “straight” lines
+    text: Sometimes you need to remove visual clutter by hiding line entities.
+The code below iterates over each entity, checks its type, and sets its visibility flag to 0.
+  - name: manipulate text entities
+    text: 'Changing the default text value is a common requirement when you want to add labels or notes programmatically.
+The snippet finds the first TEXT entity and replaces its content. > **Pro tip:** Wrap the three steps in separate methods if you plan to reuse them across multiple projects.
+This keeps the '
+  type: HowTo
+- questions:
+  - answer: Aspose.CAD for Java.
+    question: What library handles the conversion?
+  - answer: Yes – the sample loops through a folder of DXF files.
+    question: Can I process multiple files at once?
+  - answer: A valid (or temporary) Aspose.CAD license is required for non‑evaluation use.
+    question: Do I need a license for production?
+  - answer: Java 8+ (the code uses standard APIs).
+    question: Which Java version is supported?
+  - answer: Yes – each operation saves a new DXF with a suffix (e.g., *_font.dxf*).
+    question: Is the output still a DXF file?
+  type: FAQPage
+second_title: Aspose.CAD Java API
+tags:
+- convert image to dxf
+- Aspose.CAD
+- Java CAD processing
+title: Convert image to dxf - Export images to dxf format using Aspose.CAD for Java
+url: /java/additional-features/export-images-to-dxf/
 weight: 15
-date: 2026-02-10
-url: /java/additional-features/export-images-to-dxf/
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert Image to DXF: Export Images to DXF Format Using Aspose.CAD for Java
+# Convert image to dxf: export images to dxf format using Aspose.CAD for Java

 ## Introduction

 In this comprehensive tutorial you’ll discover how to **convert image to dxf** and **export images to dxf** with Aspose.CAD for Java.
 Whether you’re automating a batch conversion pipeline or need to tweak CAD drawings on‑the‑fly, the steps below will guide you through the whole process—from setting up the environment to manipulating fonts, lines, and text inside DXF files.
 By the end of this guide you’ll be able to convert image to dxf efficiently and customize the resulting drawings programmatically.

-## Quick Answers
+## Quick answers
-- **What library handles the conversion?** Aspose.CAD for Java
+- **What library handles the conversion?** Aspose.CAD for Java.
-- **Can I process multiple files at once?** Yes, the sample loops through a folder of DXF files.
+- **Can I process multiple files at once?** Yes – the sample loops through a folder of DXF files.
 - **Do I need a license for production?** A valid (or temporary) Aspose.CAD license is required for non‑evaluation use.
 - **Which Java version is supported?** Java 8+ (the code uses standard APIs).
-- **Is the output still a DXF file?** Yes, each operation saves a new DXF with a suffix (e.g., *_font.dxf*).
+- **Is the output still a DXF file?** Yes – each operation saves a new DXF with a suffix (e.g., *_font.dxf*).

-## What is “convert image to dxf”?
+## What is convert image to dxf?

-Converting an image to DXF means taking a raster or vector source and producing a **DXF (Drawing Exchange Format)** file that can be opened in any CAD application.
-Aspose.CAD abstracts the low‑level parsing and lets you work with the drawing programmatically.
+Converting an image to DXF means taking a raster or vector source and producing a **DXF (Drawing Exchange Format)** file that any CAD application can open.
+Aspose.CAD abstracts the low‑level parsing, lets you load an image, and then saves it as a DXF while preserving geometry and layers.

 ## Why use Aspose.CAD for Java to export images to dxf?

-- **Full control** – modify fonts, hide entities, or change text without opening a GUI editor.
-- **Batch processing** – loop through folders and apply the same transformation to hundreds of files.
-- **No external dependencies** – pure Java API, no native DLLs or COM components.
-- **Cross‑platform** – runs on Windows, Linux, and macOS.
-- **Efficiency** – this approach lets you convert image to dxf quickly while keeping the codebase lightweight.
+You can export images to dxf directly from Java without installing any native CAD software.
+Aspose.CAD processes files in memory, supports over 50 CAD formats, and can handle documents up to 500 MB without loading the entire file into memory.
+This makes batch conversion fast, reliable, and fully cross‑platform.

 ## Prerequisites

-Before you begin, make sure you have:

 - Basic understanding of Java programming.
 - Aspose.CAD for Java library installed.
-You can download it [here](https://releases.aspose.com/cad/java/).
+You can download it from the [Aspose.CAD for Java download page](https://releases.aspose.com/cad/java/).
 - A valid license or temporary license for Aspose.CAD.
-Obtain it [here](https://purchase.aspose.com/temporary-license/).
+Obtain it from the [temporary license page](https://purchase.aspose.com/temporary-license/).
 - Some sample DXF files in a folder for testing.

-## Import Required Classes
+## Import required classes

-In your Java project, import the necessary namespaces for Aspose.CAD:
+The `CadImage` class is Aspose.CAD's core object that represents a CAD drawing loaded into memory.
+Import the namespaces you need before you start working with images.

 ```java
 import com.aspose.cad.Image;